VRK-YTI/yti-codelist-common-model/README.md

 This code library is part of the [Joint metadata and information management programme](https://wiki.julkict.fi/julkict/yti).

 ## Description
-Common model classes for CLS (Code List Service) services.
+Common DTO classes for YTI CodeList services.

 ## Modules

 ##### Model
-Shared Models used by CLS IN / OUT services.
+Shared Models used by YTI CodeList IN / OUT services.

 ## Prerequisites